nbnsucks/hfcmon/README.md

 - NBN employee: only sent out where the initial contractor has provided a report that they were unable to fix a customers connection issue.

 If you were lucky enough to convince your RSP to convince NBN to send out a technician, here's what they'll typically check;
-1. Check the tap - if it's rusted, replace the tap; (you'll typically see these taps on the power pools outside your house, unless they're underground).
+1. Check the tap - if it's rusted, replace the tap; (you'll typically see these taps on the power poles outside your house, unless they're underground).
 2. Check the network isolator box (grey box on wall outside house);
 3. Check the wall socket inside the house;
 4. *(Optional)* Replace Arris CM8200 cable modem;